 The truth is, if you don’t give your body what it needs to repair itself from your workouts, it doesn’t matter how hard you train.

 When you finish your workout, your body is at its most vulnerable.
-Your muscle glycogen is depleted, and your body needs protein to repair muscle fibres.
-Your number one priority post-work should be to consume protein and carbs within two hours of your workout.
+Your muscle glycogen stores are depleted, and your body needs protein to repair muscle fibres.
+Your number one priority post-work should be to consume protein and carbs within two hours of your workout to aid the muscle building process.

 Even if you generally limit carbs you should aim to eat most of your carbs post-workout.
 The insulin spike caused by eating a carb-dense food helps to more efficiently shuttle protein into your muscles.